NVC CONFERENCE 2017 PRESENTERS

 Sharing NVC brings me so much joy and meaning and an abundance of opportunity for growth and self-discovery!
 I share NVC in Canada and the US at online and in-person trainings and have offered it in organizations, schools, hospitals, conferences, homeless shelters and adult recovery programs.

 I am so deeply grateful for the enormous shift in my ability to connect with myself and others which NVC has inspired.
 As a facilitator, I enjoy blending my natural ability to connect with people, my warmth, authenticity and sense of humor to create a learning environment which is fun, energizing and inspiring.

-I spend my time in Ottawa, ON, Calgary, AB and Southern California where I enjoy spending time with family, friends and NVCers!
+I spend my time in Ottawa, ON, Calgary, AB and Southern California where I enjoy singing, biking, walking and hanging out with family, friends and NVCers!

 Shoshana Wheeler is a teacher, counselor, and parent educator who has been active in the field of communication for over 20 years.
 Shoshana is a highly acclaimed, award winning teacher.
 She taught for 15 years in the Conejo Valley where she was awarded "Teacher of the Month, April 2004," and the Ventura County SELPA's "Golden Bell" for her work in Inclusion with Special Education children into the mainstream classroom.

 In 2003 she discovered the work of Marshall Rosenberg, founder of Nonviolent Communication, and has incorporated this practice and philosophy into all of her teachings.
 Founded in-part upon the principals of Nonviolent Communication, Shoshana brought to students, parents and teachers connecting communication skills, The Way of Council, 2nd Step (a violence prevention program), and Family Coaching.